 “Fishing the Columbia has always been a way of life,” echoes Kim.
 “I grew up fishing the scaffolds.
 It’s what paid for my school clothes, it’s what has given me my hard-work ethic.
 I get to eat the salmon, our people’s first food — what an honor.
 I am lucky and blessed for my life as a native.”

-The Brighams’ new business in downtown Cascade Locks means a lot to the community and tribal members, too.
-For the city of Cascade Locks, the new 1,900-square-foot facility brings a welcome economic boost and an attractive addition to Wa Na Pa Street, the main thoroughfare.
+The market has for years anchored Cascade Locks’ vibrant Wa Na Pa Street, the main thoroughfare.
 Steel fish sculptures and overflowing flower baskets adorn the market’s stone-and-wood facade, and a patio area invites customers to linger and enjoy lunch with a view of the Columbia and the fir-fringed Gorge.

 For the Confederated Tribes of the Umatilla, the market carries forth the honored place salmon has in the lives of the people of the Columbia River.
-On June 21, tribal members gathered for a blessing of the new business with prayer, song and drums.
-“I don’t know if the fact the store is native owned is important to our customers,” remarks Terrie, “but it’s important to us.”
+“I don’t know if the fact the store is Native-owned is important to our customers,” remarks Terrie, “but it’s important to us.”
 As hard-working women shouldering the family legacy, Kim and Terrie look every bit as proud and happy as those pigtailed little girls.